kaginguyen/locnguyen14061996.github.io/_posts/2019-11-11-work-with-materialized-view.md

 Most average SQL users may never know about MV, but if they are using PostgreSQL for a while, high chance they already use it without knowing.
 Common Table Expression (CTE) or usually known as the "WITH ...
 AS" method is a well-known method that creates temporary table that can be re-used multiple times and help improve the cleanliness of the script that usually get super fuzzy due to the sub-query.
 The reason why I mentions CTE here is because CTE actually create a hidden MV that is removed right after the query is finalized.
 MV allows CTE to be faster when the temporary table gets larger and more complicated.
 <br>

-So now we know MT is important, lets look into the issue created due to the uniqueness of MV, which is Relationship.
+So now we know MV is important, lets look into the issue created due to the uniqueness of MV, which is Relationship.
 Let's setup a simple sitation, we have a table `player_detail` that stores football players' name and their unique ID that are crawled from www.futbin.com.

 player_id | player_name
 --- | ---